young, 3 mm

 (particularly in young animals) and they usually have iridescent-blue

 subapical bands.
+Rarely, the cerata may have an orange sheen.
 The body and cerata are splotched with white.
 The

 ramifications of the digestive gland distinguish it from Baeolidia